Toutouwai/ListerNativeDateFormat/README.md

 ## Why?

 Lister formats the "created", "modified" and "published" columns as relative time strings and doesn't provide an easy way to change this without writing code.
-Sometimes a value like "3 weeks ago" is not precise enough you want to see an exact date/time in these columns, perhaps only temporarily before switching back to a relative date.
+Sometimes a value like "3 weeks ago" is not precise enough and you want to see an exact date/time in these columns, perhaps only temporarily before switching back to a relative date.

 ## Details